3uryd1ce/filter_mullvad_endpoints/README.md

 provider.
 To present the final list of hostnames in a random order, it uses weighted random sampling without replacement.

-This tool is still under development.
-It's usable as is, but consider the API unstable.
-When it's ready for public consumption, I'll create a release.

 ## Example usage

 First, clone the repository and download the necessary JSON data.